dracit7/PublSpider/README.md

 ## PublSpider

-PublSpider is a network spider tool based on `scrapy`.
+PublSpider is a web crawler based on `scrapy`.
 It is designed to gather the information about academic publications.

 ### To start using PublSpider